 I'm Lynn.
-I live together with my husband and my cat Fristi in a city called Hoboken.
+I live together with my husband, my son and my cats Mini and Fristi in a city called Deurne.
 I love being creative (see crafts), reading, visiting museums, ...

-I love almost all music (except schlaeger), but I must admit the music I love the most is more in the rock genre.
+I love almost all music (except schlaeger), but I must admit the music I love the most is more in the rock genre(especially 80's).
 From soft pop rock to some metal

 3 doors down